cterveen/rzvdaventria/README.md

 A Drupal 10.x Theme for the Daventria website.
 The Theme is being developed as a theme for the new website.

-The project can be considered pre-alpha.
-It's currently a work in progress mostly consisting of documentation.
-Core language is Dutch, although some of the bug reports, files and supportive scripts are in English.
+The project can be considered alph.
+All of the components are available or described but it needs refining.
+The core language for the documentation is Dutch.
+Some of the bug reports, and most of the programming will be in English though.
 Internationalisation and localisation are not available.

 Further development is intended.